HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Abstract

 \section{Abstract}

 Document parsing is a fundamental task in multimodal understanding, supporting a wide range of downstream applications such as information extraction and intelligent document analysis.
 Benefiting from strong semantic modeling and robust generalization, VLM-based end-to-end approaches have emerged as the mainstream paradigm in recent years.
-However, these models often suffer from substantial inference latency, as they must auto-regressively generate long token sequences when processing long-form documents.
-In this work, motivated by the extremely long outputs and complex layout structures commonly found in document parsing, we propose a training-free and highly efficient acceleration method.
-Inspired by speculative decoding, we employ a lightweight document parsing pipeline as a draft model to predict batches of future tokens, while the more accurate VLM verifies these draft predictions in parallel.
-Moreover, we further exploit the layout-structured nature of documents by partitioning each page into independent regions, enabling parallel decoding of each region using the same draft–verify strategy.
-The final predictions are then assembled according to the natural reading order.
-Experimental results demonstrate the effectiveness of our approach: on the general-purpose OmniDocBench, our method provides a 2.42$\times$ lossless acceleration for the dots.ocr model, and achieves up to 4.89$\times$ acceleration on long-document parsing tasks.
-We will release our code to facilitate reproducibility and future research.
+However, these models often suffer from substantial inference latency, as they must autoregressively generate long, full-page sequences when processing long-form documents.
+While recent hybrid methods mitigate this issue via region-level parallel decoding with VLMs, independent region decoding loses full-page context and might weaken global coherence.
+To address this issue, we propose \textbf{Hierarchical Speculative Decoding (HSD)}, a two-stage local-to-global framework for document parsing.
+HSD first employs a lightweight pipeline drafter to predict region partitions and generate coarse drafts for each region.
+The first stage verifies the generated region-level drafts in parallel for efficiency, while the second stage further performs page-level verification on these refined outputs to preserve full-page coherence.
+Experimental results show that our HSD achieves a near-lossless 2.78$\times$ speedup with HunyuanOCR on OmniDocBench v1.5 and up to 7.04$\times$ speedup on long-document parsing tasks, demonstrating the effectiveness of our proposed method.
+The code is available at https://github.com/whlscut/HSD.